SamSherrill/games-comparison/README.md

 - Consider renaming and/or reorganizing the controllers.

 - Remember to use if we need to change things in the models / BD: Sequelize ".sync({ alter: true })" from [https://sequelize.org/master/manual/model-basics.html#:~:text=Models%20are%20the%20essence%20of,(and%20their%20data%20types)]

+- Do we ever update a user's games list?
+We think so.
+- Do we ever update a user's profile?
+We don't think so.
+Finding the right way to upsert might be the best.
+We've never done that.
+- Do we use playtime?
+Not currently.
+We would likely need to either create a new many to many relationship for this to work, or completely change how our original tables are setup.

 - WE'RE GOING TO NEED TO COME BACK TO THIS after doing a tutorial or 2. --- Writing tests to automatically confirm that we haven't broken the program each time we change some code.
 1) Figured out how to run tests.
 Done for FE.
 We'll have to figure it out for th backend when we get there.